 I made myself do one more last run on a an easy trail, but I still struggled.
 I even sat down on the snow at one point because my ankles were hurting (I still couldn’t seem to get that perfect buckle tightness combination quite right) and I had trouble turning.
 Ski trails are rated based on their difficulty, but in reality that difficulty can vary based on the snow conditions, weather, time of day, your physical condition, and your mental state.
 On day one it was icy, but I skied fine because it was the first day and I was excited to ski.
 On the last day it was also icy, but I was mentally and physically tired, so skiing was harder.
 It was also even warmer that day, so I was sweating under all of the layers.
 I made it down the mountain though.
 Despite the skiing not being the best I’ve ever done, I still enjoyed the trip because of the people there with me and because of those few good runs I was able to do.

 Thank you so much for reading!
 Let me know in the comments if you have any crazy ski stories!

-Check out my YouTube video about the trip to see us skiing in action
+Check out my YouTube video about the trip to see us skiing in the French Alps in action!

-Read about my first time skiing solo in Chamonix 2018 here
+Wanna hear more stories about adventures skiing in the French Alps, read about my first time skiing solo in Chamonix 2018 here.